Guerrilla Content: 30 Growth Hacks To Content Marketing Success On A Limited Budget

-So if you are looking for your own Guerilla Content, here are some ideas I’ve used along with some examples:
+So if you are looking for your own Guerrilla Content, here are some ideas I’ve used along with some examples:

 - Profile your executives and customers by asking Who are you?
 Greatest challenge?
 How you solved? + Profile photo and turn it into a blog post.

-- Ask multiple experts “what is the future of, biggest challenge,” or
+- Ask multiple experts “what is the future of” your industry

-- Use Klout, Buzzsumo, Topsy, YouTube, Slideshare to identify “best of” lists like this, this or this.
+- Use Klout, Buzzsumo, Topsy, YouTube, Slideshare to identify “best of” lists like this.